dbouwman/solution-plan/core-api.md

  - Some items will just want the group created
  - Some items will expect the group _content_ to be included as dependencies of the solution

-**Currently**:
+**CURRENTLY**:
-During the conversion process, groupId's are returned in the `dependencies` array, leading to complexity all over the place
+During the conversion process, groupId's are returned in the `dependencies` array, leading to complexity / mixed concerns all over the place.

-**Instead**
-Couple options here, none of which seem "complete" yet...

-a) Dependencies array is made up of `IDependency` objects like `{id: '3ef', type: 'Web Map'}, {id: 'bc7', type:'Group}`.
-Keeps a single array, but does not communicate if we need to include the group content...
+**PROPOSED**

-b) Processor fetchs the group, returns an `IGroupTemplate`, and if it wants the group contents templated, it should fetch all the item ids for the items in the group, and return them in `.dependencies[]`.
-The `IGroupTemplate`
+If an item Processor determines a Group is required, it fetches the Group, returns an `IGroupTemplate`.
+If it wants the group contents templated, it should fetch all the item ids for the items in the group, and return them in `.dependencies[]` of the `IGroupTemplate`.

-c) original processor returns `dependencies` array, and a `groups` array filled with objects `{id: '3ef', includeItems: true}`

 ## Convert Group Content to Templates